-If the fuel pump fails in your Ford 4.0L V-6 equipped SUV or pick up... it's not gonna' start and run.
+If the fuel pump fails, your Ford 4.0L V6 equipped SUV or mini-van is not gonna' start and run.

-Thankfully, Ford has made it super easy to test the fuel pump on your 4.0L Explorer (4.0L Ranger, 4.0L Aerostar or 4.0L Mountaineer) and in this article I'll show you how to do it.
+Thankfully, Ford has made it super easy to test the fuel pump on your 4.0L Ford Explorer (4.0L Mercury Mountaineer and 4.0L Ford Aerostar) and in this tutorial I'll show you how to do it.

 IMPORTANT: Gasoline is extremely flammable!
 Take all necessary safety precautions, be alert, be careful.
 Starting fluid and gasoline can ignite very easily.

-A bad fuel pump will make your 4.0L Ford Explorer (Ranger, Aerostar, or Mountaineer) Crank but Not Start.
+A bad fuel pump will make your 4.0L Ford Explorer (Aerostar, or Mercury Mountaineer) crank but not start.
 Here are some more specific symptoms:

 - The ignition coil pack is creating and delivering spark to all six spark plugs.
 So you know that the ignition system is not at fault.

 - You've sprayed starting fluid (or carburetor spray) into the throttle body and your vehicle started, even if only momentarily.

 Although the above list is a not a very complete list of symptoms, the theme that runs thru' them, and any other related symptom, is that the engine will crank and crank, but not start.

 Owning a fuel pressure gauge is now becoming a must.
 All vehicles now use an electrical fuel pump to deliver fuel (under high pressure) to the fuel injectors and the best way to diagnose this fuel pump is with a fuel pressure gauge.